 The second model, developed by Booz, Allen, and Hamilton back in 1982, is considered by many scholars the source of all the models we currently have and it has 7 steps: new product strategy, idea generation, screening and evaluation, business analysis, development, testing, and commercialization.

-The time that these models were developed, they were considered groundbreaking.
+At the time that these models were developed, they were considered groundbreaking.
 This was reflected by the adoption rate they have had across the industry even until now.

 Their limitations, however, asked for newer and fresher approaches.
 And this is why the lean startup approach rose in popularity starting from Silicon Valley and finally conquered the whole pm world.